pchang388/helm-charts/README.md

 ## Why another chart?
 There's already a few out there
 1. I wanted something that was minimal that did not package a unifi controller deploy in the helm chart
-2. I already have a controller deployed somewhere else and more isolated
+2. I already have a controller deployed somewhere else and more isolated.
+But I also have all my metrics in promtheus in my existing k8 cluster and want to manage it there.
 3. Reduce bloat/text in values file and also less things to maintain and update
 4. Personally, I want to avoid putting the unifi controller in a kubernetes pod especially for a homelab where things can break often and don't want my controller being offline during those times
  - I opted to put the unifi controller on its own lxc container and run separate from my k8 cluster.
 Run it with docker-compose now for simplicity and uptime